 Located on the Pacific Coast, Machalilla National Park became a Ramsar site in 1990, when recognised as a vital wetland.
 A breeding ground for humpback whales, you can also find many sea birds here.

-The oceanic park comprises two large islands, Salango and Isla de la Plata, plus many islets – feeding areas for frigatebirds, pelican, waved albatross and boobies.
+The oceanic park comprises two large islands - Salango and Isla de la Plata - plus many islets which serve as feeding areas for frigatebirds, pelican, waved albatross and boobies.

 - Ideal for viewing: black howler monkey, humpback whale, brown pelican, poison arrow frog, waved albatross